dmmagdal/WikipediaEnSearch/Notes.md

          - Directy category mapping with BERT similarity
              - Similar to "Category traversal with BERT similarity" except no category tree is involved.
              - Pros:
-                 - No category tree means more direct access to end categories
+                 - No category tree means more direct access to end categories.
                  - Let's the vector DB do all the work in one shot.
              - Cons:
                  - Does not work with raw text queries like "What color are sapphires?".